History of the England national rugby union team: 2014

 England fell to a fourth consecutive defeat for the first time in eight years as New Zealand snuffed out their early threat with a ruthless second-half display.
 Jonny May's brilliant try had given Stuart Lancaster's raw side the perfect start, and two Owen Farrell penalties had opened up a three-point lead at the interval.
 But second-half tries from captain Richie McCaw and replacement Charlie Faumuina were a fitting reward for a dominant display from a dominant All Blacks team.

 England fell to their fifth consecutive defeat as South Africa profited from another disappointing display.
 Trailing by 14 points early in the second half, England responded with back-to-back tries from driving mauls for David Wilson and Ben Morgan.
 But a burrowing try from Schalk Burger and 13 points from the boot of fly-half Pat Lambie made it 12 matches in a row since England last beat the Springboks.
 Despite their stirring fightback, England only seldom exerted any control, errors from half-back pairing Danny Care and Owen Farrell costing them at pivotal moments.

 England secured their first win of the autumn as they saw off Samoa with a solid, if unspectacular performance.
 England wing Jonny May scampered through a gap to score the only try of a scrappy first half at Twickenham.
 The hosts, helped by a yellow card for Samoa's Jonny Leota, improved after the break and Mike Brown dived over after a clever kick from George Ford.
 Some crisp handling put May in for his second shortly after, but England never cut loose as a capacity crowd hoped.

-England overpowered a weary Australia to end their disappointing autumn campaign on a high and ease the pressure on head coach Stuart Lancaster.

-Two tries from Ben Morgan and 16 points from the boot of George Ford were the reward for overwhelming scrum supremacy and a far more pragmatic display.
+England won against Australia to end their autumn campaign on a high and ease the pressure on head coach Stuart Lancaster.
+Two tries from Ben Morgan and 16 points from the boot of George Ford were the reward for their scrum supremacy.
 After defeats early in the month by New Zealand and South Africa, this was a precious southern-hemisphere scalp for England with the World Cup just eight games away.